MorDvash/nodejs_workshop/README.md

 # Node setup:
-To set up nvm (Node Version Manager) using brew, follow these steps:
+To setup node we will start setup nvm (Node Version Manager) using brew, follow these steps:

 Make sure that you have brew installed on your system.
 You can check this by running the following command: